masterofobzene/CollectionCurator-script/README.md

 * I'm not responsible in any way of the use you give to this script.
 * This is a "Franken-python" script.
 You are free to use the code for your own projects as well.
 * Feeling kind-hearted? share your NSFW sources on the Issues section.
 Use the [NSFW SOURCES] tag please.
 I might add them in the Wiki section for everyone to check out.
+* Metadata is used by filehostings (among many, many others) to "search & destroy" the files.